adhyxn/Real-Time-Sign-Language-Detection/Readme.markdown

 5. Prepare the Dataset

-    Collect and label sign language images using tools like LabelImg.
+    Use the project.ipynb file to start the webcam and collect and label sign language images using LabelImg.

     Organize the dataset into training and testing sets.